braze-inc/braze-docs/_docs/_help/accessibility.md

 {% alert note %}
-- 1 in 5 people in the United States have learning and attention issues (see [LDA](https://ldaamerica.org/lda_today/the-state-of-learning-disabilities-today/#:~:text=LD%20Today,have%20learning%20and%20attention%20issues.))
+- One in five people in the United States have learning and attention issues (see [LDA](https://ldaamerica.org/lda_today/the-state-of-learning-disabilities-today/#:~:text=LD%20Today,have%20learning%20and%20attention%20issues.))
 - Roughly 10–20% of the global population is considered neurodivergent (see [Deloitte](https://www2.deloitte.com/us/en/insights/topics/talent/neurodiversity-in-the-workplace.html))
 - About 1 in 100 children has autism worldwide (see [WHO](https://www.who.int/news-room/fact-sheets/detail/autism-spectrum-disorders))
 {% endalert %}